k2view-academy/K2View-Academy/articles/06_LU_tables/07_reconciliation.md

 ## Activating the Reconciliation Mismatches Finder

-The first step for reconciliation is to find the mismatches.
-You can find mismatches according to either of 3 options: Find only added/removed tables columns which were added or removed at source, unused columns comparing to source, find all mismatches, includes added/removed/unused.
+The first step of the reconciliation feature is to find the mismatches.
+This can be done according to 1 of the following 3 options: Find **only added/removed** tables' columns (added to the source or removed from it), Find **unused** columns in the project tables (comparing with the source), Find **all** mismatches between the project and the source tables (added/removed/unused).

 You can trigger the mismatches finder either in *schema* level or per *table*: